-Whistleblower attorneys Stephen M. Kohn and Dean Zerbe are pleased to announce that a joint client – who wishes to remain anonymous – received an IRS whistleblower award of $16.8 million.
-The whistleblower provided the IRS with information that led to an enforcement action against 86 high-wealth individuals who had engaged in a sophisticated illegal ...
+Whistleblower attorneys Dean Zerbe and Stephen M. Kohn, members of the Tax Whistleblower Attorney Group (“TWAG”), announced that a joint client – who wishes to remain anonymous – received an IRS whistleblower award of $11.9 million.
+The whistleblower provided the IRS with original information that led to an IRS enforcement action against a ...

 Whistleblowers must submit an IRS Form 211 (application for Award for Original Information), which should contain in-depth information about a criminal tax scheme, or the non-criminal underpayment of taxes.
 If information is withheld, the whistleblower may risk the chance that important evidence isn’t considered in the award determination stage.
 Whistleblowers are only eligible to file an IRS reward claim if potential recoveries exceed $2 million, and if the IRS whistleblower case deals with an individual, his or her annual gross income must be more than $200,000.

 To qualify for a whistleblower award, the fraud being reported must exceed $2 million.
 If the IRS whistleblower claim deals with an individual, their annual gross income must be more than $200,000.
 If a reward from the IRS fails to recognize the whistleblower’s claim, the whistleblower has the right to appeal the reward amount to the US Tax Court.

 Whistleblowers who report criminal tax schemes or the non-criminal underpayment of taxes may be eligible to receive between 15 and 30 percent of the amount recovered if the penalties, taxes, and interest collected exceed a certain threshold.